-Microsoft Certification exams are carefully developed with input from industry professionals to reflect how Microsoft products are used in organizations throughout the world.
+Microsoft Certification exams are carefully developed with input from industry professionals to reflect how Microsoft products are used in organisations throughout the world.

 - Define the skill domain.
 Experts identify the critical tasks performed within specific job functions and/or when using a specific technology.

-- Define distribution of skills on exam.
+- Define distribution of skills in the exam.
 These skills are evaluated by additional technical and job function experts from around the world.
 Their evaluation becomes the blueprint that defines the distribution of questions across the skill domain.

 - Write exam questions.
 Based on the blueprint, subject matter experts (SMEs) write exam questions to measure the critical skills.

-- Finalize question pool.
-The results of the beta exam are analyzed for factors such as difficulty, ability to differentiate high and low performers, reliability, and more.
-Only those questions that meet Microsoft’s psychometric criteria will appear on the live exam.
+- Finalise question pool.
+The results of the beta exam are analysed for factors such as difficulty, ability to differentiate high and low performers, reliability and more.
+Only those questions that meet Microsoft's psychometric criteria will appear in the live exam.

 - Set cut score.
 A panel of experts works with Microsoft’s psychometrician to determine a passing score.
-This score is based on the skills needed to be considered competent in the skill domain and on the difficulty of the questions included on the exam.
+This score is based on the skills needed to be considered competent in the skill domain, and on the difficulty of the questions included in the exam.

 - Live exam.
 Pearson VUE or Certiport, independent exam delivery providers, administer the final certification exam.
-The exam is available at testing centers worldwide.
+The exam is available at testing centres worldwide.

 - Participating in beta exams

 A critical part of the exam development process is the beta exam.
 By taking the exam in its beta format, candidates provide us with useful information to evaluate the technical accuracy, relevance and psychometric characteristics of the questions before we score examinees.